varigence/docs/bimlflex/getting-started/dimensional-model.md

 Sample source views are included in the Sample Metadata.

 Review the sample metadata for the architecture of choice.
-All Data Mart source objects have their corresponding soure objects defined with source SQL definitions for their respective source view.
+All Data Mart source objects have their corresponding source objects defined with source SQL definitions for their respective source view.
 These views are included in the scripts and database projects.

 ### Creating the destination metadata through the Clone Table feature